joaoduarte-sisu/test-graceful-shutdown-on-golang-http-servers/readme.md

 ## Fixing the failed version.
-This branch introduced a change with a wait group on service-a that waits for the current open requests with grpc calls to finish before shutting down
+This branch introduced a change with a wait group on service-a that waits for the server shutdown call to finish to finish before shutting down

 1. Run
 ```bash